IngoGutwin/portfolio/src/content/blog/Tailwind&Sass.md

 ## PREREQUISITES

-Before getting started, please make sure you have set up a new project as mentioned here 👉 [Nuxt3 Project](newProjectNuxt3.md) and.
+Before getting started, please make sure you have set up a new project as mentioned here 👉 [Nuxt3 Project](newProjectNuxt3.md).

 ### If you already have a new project, let's jump right in